 When I was plagued by multiple running injuries, I sought out the support of my physical therapy friends for healing.
 Healing consisted of manual physical therapy as well as functional exercises to fine-tune my running mechanics and muscle imbalances unearthed by my new found love of running.

 Even when I was injury-free and running consistently for 2- 3 years, I still questioned whether I was ready to do a half marathon.
 That was until my daughter Jenna, at the age of fifteen, convinced me to try and agreed to run with me.

 Completing the Chicago half marathon many years ago with Jenna was life changing.
 Not only did I get to spend quality, uninterrupted time with my daughter, but I also realized I accomplished something I never dreamed possible.
 I became a runner.

 Do you have a passion for running or something else?
-I’d love to hear your story in the comments below, or you send me a note at email@example.com.
+I’d love to hear your story in the comments below, or you can send me a note at email@example.com.

 Read more about my story as a runner: